-Step 4: Sign Up for New Student Orientation and Register for Classes
+Step 4: Complete New Student Orientation and Register for Classes

-To get you off to a great start, all Veteran students are required to attend an informational, two-hour New Student Orientation session.
-During this two-hour session, you will first learn about the college and then register for classes.
+To get you off to a great start, all Veteran students are required to complete an informational New Student Orientation course.
+In the orientation, you will learn about the college and how to register for classes.

 - applied for admission and received your Banner ID and